-- When distributed applications write to shared files that are memory-mapped. - When you are using NFS, Samba, or CIFS to export a CXFS filesystem from a CXFS client.
-Performance will be much better when the export is performed from the active CXFS metadata server than when it is performed from a CXFS client node.
-If a client is used, SGI will only support an NFS or Samba export from an IRIX or SGI ProPack for Linux client. - When extending large highly fragmented files.
+- When distributed applications write to shared files that are memory-mapped. - If a client is used, SGI will only support an NFS or Samba export from an IRIX or SGI ProPack for Linux metadata server. - When extending large highly fragmented files.
 The metadata traffic when growing files with a large number of extents will increase as more extents are added to the file.
 The following I/O patterns will cause highly fragmented files: - Random writes to sparse files - Files generated with memory-mapped I/O - Writing files in an order other than linearly from beginning to end